lucasyork/segmented-validated-inputs/README.md

 ##Description
 This JQueryUI widget takes a single text input and separates it into input segments, which each can have separate parameters defined, including validation.

-##Disclaimer
-A work in progress.
-Some planned functionality has not yet been implemented.

 ##Dependencies
 JQuery,
 JQueryUI (widget base + autocomplete)

 ##Usage:
 ```javascript